Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-3-25-DBS101_FlippedClass6.md

 # What we did during Flipped class

 During this flipped class, we were assigned to groups of six with four members and had to discuss the given topics.
 Since the instructions and reading materials were already uploaded the day before the flipped class we all were prepared for the class.
-After discussing it in the group we had to present it the home group.
+After discussing it in the expert group we had to present it the home group.
 Flipped class sessions have improved a lot compared to the beginning.
-Presenting contents to the class is another way of proving ourselves.
+Teaching members of home also aids teaching-learning process